The Brave Little Toaster: Reception and legacy

+Sequels

-The Brave Little Toaster was followed by two sequels a decade later: The Brave Little Toaster Goes to Mars and The Brave Little Toaster to the Rescue.
+The Brave Little Toaster was followed by two sequels a decade later: The Brave Little Toaster to the Rescue (1997) and The Brave Little Toaster Goes to Mars (1998).
 The latter (Mars) is based on the sequel to Disch's novella while the former (Rescue) is a brand new story.
-While reuniting most of the cast, they had a new director and crew.
+While reuniting most of the cast and producers, they had a different director in Robert C. Ramirez and new crew members.
 Rees noted that the original film was made out of pure love and not thought of as a kids' film or a product, and that he had heard the new approach was a more commercial venture.
 Deanna Oliver felt that despite Ramirez being a talented director who handled the franchise with care, instead of "film" and "character-driven", the project seemed more about getting it done because it could be made.
-Neither Rees nor Oliver have watched the finished sequels.
+Neither Rees nor Oliver have admitted to watching the finished sequels.

+Cancelled fourth film and live action/computer generated remake

 In 2006, the official website of Hyperion Pictures posted an image of a possible fourth film in CGI, but that film was never produced.
-The website has been inactive since then but was recently updated in 2019.
-Waterman Entertainment planned a remake, but was never produced.
+The website was inactive for years before being re-updated in 2019.
+Waterman Entertainment planned a live action/computer generated remake, but it was never produced.